blukatdevelopment/UnchainedWorldsOld/classes/lycanthrope.md

 and you will lose control of your actions for 1d4 hours.
 During this time, the GM can intermittently or entirely control your actions.
 All of your lycanthrope abilities and features are active during an unwilling shift.
-When you leave your lycanthrope form, you have 1 hit point and your clothing is damaged according to the extent of your growth during the transformation.
+When you leave your lycanthrope form from an unwilling shift, you have 1 hit point and your clothing is damaged according to the extent of your growth during the transformation.

 ```
 +--------------------------------+----+